bogomirov/keyboard-shortcuts/README.md

   * [Microsoft Windows Active Desktop](backgrounds/active-desktop.png)

-You can use the templates provided to correct and supplement the shortcuts you need, or include background imagery that appeals to you best.
+The templates included can be used to correct and supplement the shortcuts you need, or incorporate background imagery that appeals to you best.

 #Prerequisites